apollographql/federation-hotchocolate/README.md

 #### `@composedDirective` usage

 By default, Supergraph schema excludes all custom directives.
-The `@composeDirective`` is used to specify custom directives that should be preserved in the Supergraph schema.
+The `@composeDirective` is used to specify custom directives that should be preserved in the Supergraph schema.

-`ApolloGraphQL.HotChocolate.Federation` provides common `FederatedSchema` class that automatically includes Apollo Federation v2 `@link` definition.
+`ApolloGraphQL.HotChocolate.Federation` provides common `FederatedSchema` class that automatically applies Apollo Federation v2 `@link` definition.
 When applying any custom schema directives, you should extend this class and add required attributes/directives.

 When applying `@composedDirective` you also need to `@link` it your specification.
 Your custom schema should then be passed to the `AddApolloFederationV2` extension.